kraugar/react-boilerplate/README.md

 # React Boilerplate (still need to finish)

 **Features:**
-- Node.js for back-end and React for front-end
+- Node.js for back-end and React for front-end;
-- Made structure which fits small, medium or large project (you can change it according to your needs)
+- Made structure which fits small, medium or large project (you can change it according to your needs);
-- React, JSX, ES6 and Flow syntax support
+- React, JSX, ES6 and Flow syntax support;
-- Language extras beyond ES6 like the object spread operator, etc.
+- Language extras beyond ES6 like the object spread operator, etc.;
-- Some experimental syntax extensions (e.g. decorators)
+- Some experimental syntax extensions (e.g. decorators);
-- Server rendering support
+- Server rendering support;
-- Import CSS and images directly from JavaScript
+- Import CSS and images directly from JavaScript;
-- Autoprefixed CSS, so you don’t need `-webkit` or other prefixes
+- Autoprefixed CSS, so you don’t need `-webkit` or other prefixes;
-- CSS Modules support
+- CSS Modules support;
-- LESS or Sass support
+- LESS or Sass support;
-- Includes a lot of ready to use commands for better development and production
+- Includes a lot of ready to use commands for better development and production;
-- Configured ESLint and stylelint for better code analysis
+- Configured ESLint and stylelint for better code analysis;
-- Hot Reload (server & client), forget about F5!
+- Hot Reload (server & client), forget about F5;
-- Ready for development and production!
+- Ready for development and production;
-- Increases your productivity
+- Increases your productivity by letting you to code instantly without any configuration;
-- There are **NO LIMITATIONS**, do whatever you want!
+- There are **NO LIMITATIONS**, do whatever you want.

 **How to start?**